nightscout/trio-docs/docs/EN/operate/build.md

 * Development (dev) branch: Downloads/Build_iAPS/iAPS_dev-[date-time]/iAPS
     * Example: ~/Downloads/Build_iAPS/iAPS_dev-220108-1827/iAPS

-Use finder to open a Terminal window at the Open-iAPS directory by right-clicking on it and select `New Terminal at Folder`.
+Use finder to open a Terminal window at the Open-iAPS directory by right-clicking on it and selecting `New Terminal at Folder`.

 Copy each line below and paste it into the terminal window one at a line and hit enter for each line: